OctoQuinn/OctoEverywhere-Api-Docs/docs/App-Portal-Integration.md

 ### Starting An App Connection Portal

-To start a portal, you should open an in app web view and navigate to the following URL with the required and optiaonl GET parameters. https://octoeverywhere.com/appportal/v1/
+To start a portal, you should open an in app web view and navigate to the following URL with the required and optiaonl GET parameters: https://octoeverywhere.com/appportal/v1/

 All of the required and optional GET parameters can be found in the [API doc for Starting An App Portal.](../reference/App-Connection.v1.yaml/paths/~1appportal~1v1/get)